munilvc/munilvc.github.io/_posts/2014-08-03-angularNotes.md

 {% highlight js %}
 <img ng-src="{{ "{{product.images[0].full " }}}}"/>

-<li class="small-image pull-left thumbnail" ng-repeat="image in product.images"> // Iterate/Repeat over an array of images.
+<li ng-repeat="image in product.images"> // Iterate/Repeat over an array of images.

-<div class="gallery" ng-show="product.images.length"> // Show only if the array is not empty.
+<div ng-show="product.images.length"> // Show only if the array is not empty.
 {% endhighlight js %}

 # Working with a panel controller